-We have demonstrated the water proof performances of flexible OLED upon continuously immersed in water.
+We have demonstrated the electrical, optical, and lifetime performances of flexible OLED upon continuously mechanical bending.
 Leakage current increased then decreased, together with luminance reduction then recovery.
 It resulted from micro-short-circuit due to the density increase of microcrack at first stage.
 With further bending, the width and depth of microcracks increased, which resulted in micro-open-circuits.
-Although those defects did affect the electrical and optical characteristics, there has little effect on storage lifetime performances.We find over 5000 times bending till the OLED break down , but the ITO still well .
-We find over 5000 times bending till the OLED break down , we find before immersed in water and after immersed in water over 5000 times bending till the OLED break down , the properties is not changed .
+Although those defects did affect the electrical and optical characteristics, there has little effect on storage lifetime performances.

+We find over 5000 times bending till the OLED break down , but the ITO still well .
+We find over 5000 times bending till the OLED break down , but the ITO still well .
+So we think the organic layer break down before ITO layer .